SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 It's one of the murals that was revised.

 The original one hinted at the prosperity and superiority of the mission leader.
 He had a much larger frame and looked well fed.
-This is the figure in the back in the brown robe.
+This is the figure in the brown robe in the back.

-In contrast to that, the two Native American workers in front where originally gaunt and looked underfed.
+In contrast, the two Native American workers in front where originally gaunt and looked underfed.

 The commission demanded all three figures be revised to show more equality among the three individuals.